relentless/OOWorkshop/Exercises.md

 ### 1.1: Classes & Objects

+Create a Product class which has some properties:
+ * Id
+ * Name
+ * Price

+It should also have a method 'Describe()' which returns a string including all of the details in a readable format.

 ### 1.2: Inheritance

+Use your Product class as the parent for two derived classes, Book and CD.
+They should have properties particular to those kinds of things, for example Book might have Author, Title and number of pages, CD might have a list of tracks and a length in time.

+Extend your object hierarchy with another class representing an audio book.
+You will want a general class such as Book which inherits from Product, which is then the parent class for AudioBook and PhysicalBook.

+Ensure the Describe() method works appropriately for these new classes.

+Make as many of the classes and methods as you can Abstract.
+(The Product class for example can be abstract as it doesn't make sense to have an instance of a non-specific product).

 ### 1.3: Interfaces

+Create an interface IShippable which will be used for things which will be physically delivered.
+This should include relevant properties such as Weight.

+Make all of the appropriate classes implement the IShippable interface.

 ### 1.4: Polymorphism

 ## Part 2: Object Model Design with OO